 IndependentActor owner Cynthia White is an Actor, Director, Writer, Producer and Acting Coach.
 She has coached hundreds of professional actors and acting students all over the country and world through IndependentActor, a talent development and career coaching consultancy for Actors and Performing Artists.
 Her book on acting technique and creative career development, Your Castable Types®: Understanding How The Industry Perceives Your Talent Will Maximize Your Acting Success, is published by Smith & Kraus and available at bookstores in the USA, Great Britain, Australia, Canada, Israel and India as well as online retailers such as Amazon.com.
-Your Castable Types® has been added to the permanent performing arts collections at forty-seven college and university libraries including NYU, Yale, Columbia, Brown, Emerson, UNC and the Qatar National Library.
+Your Castable Types® has been added to the permanent performing arts collection of the Library Of Congress, the non-profit Qatar National Library and fifty college and university libraries including NYU, Yale, Columbia, Brown, Emerson, UNC.
 IndependentActor has been profiled by WomenArts for an amazing 99% success rate with clients auditioning for graduate and undergraduate acting programs and is a past recipient of grant funding from The Women’s Venture Fund, Empire State Development Corp. and Seedco.
 Ms. White is often sought after for her creative and career makeovers of professional actors working on Broadway, feature films and network television.
 Cynthia is a frequent speaker on panels discussing acting, directing and careers in the arts at colleges and high schools including NYU's Tisch School of the Arts, St. John’s University, Moravian College in Pennsylvania, Pace University, The Lee Strasberg Theatre Institute program at NYU and Jacqueline Kennedy Onassis High School in New York City.
 She ran the commercial and on-camera acting program for Modeling Camp NYC for five years and taught monologues and scene study at the New York Film Academy and acting for film and television, commercials and improvisation at the Academy of Cinema and Television in five cities.
 Cynthia was featured on the London Weekend Television primetime series, NYLON, focusing on her coaching of British actors working in New York City.

 A 2002 recipient of the New York Foundation for the Arts Artist Award for her performing and directing work, Ms. White graduated from New York University's Tisch School of the Arts with a B.F.A. in Drama, where her academic focus included Jacobean and Elizabethan Drama, Film Theory, 20th Century American and European Avant Garde Drama and Performance.
 She studied for eight years at the Lee Strasberg Theatre Institute in New York and London, including work with Max Stafford-Clark at the Royal Court, and was a master student of Anna Strasberg for four years.
 Cynthia trained as an apprentice actor with members of Ireland’s Abbey and Gate Theaters as part of the distinguished Joan White English Theatre Company (no relation) playing the roles of Mary Boyle in Juno and the Paycock, Viola in Twelfth Night, Julia in The Rivals, Helena in All’s Well That Ends Well and Pegeen Mike in The Playboy of the Western World at the famous venues.
 Ms. White studied Shakespeare, Irish and British dramatic literature and performance at the Universities of Trinity in Dublin, working with renown Samuel Beckett expert, Dr. Ivy Bannister, and Surrey in England, where she performed a small role in the Joan Plowright production of The Cherry Orchard at the Yvonne Arnaud Theatre.
 There, Cynthia and the company apprentices were mentored by Laurence Olivier, Bernard Miles, Peter Jackson and Derek Jacobi.
 While touring as Imogen in Shakespeare's Cymbeline in Paris, Moscow and St. Petersburg, she taught sensory workshops at the Moscow Art Theatre.